Quentin Cheng: Early life

-He was born to Malaysian Chinese parents in Sydney, Australia.
+He was born to Chinese Malaysian parents in Sydney, Australia.
 His father, Ken, is from Johor, while his mother, Michelle, is from Perak.
-The ancestral home of his family is Fujian, China.
-His father is a beloved mathematics teacher at Carlingford High School.
+The ancestral home of his family is Dabu County, Guangdong, China.
+His father is a dedicated mathematics teacher at Carlingford High School.

 Club career

 Northern Tigers

 Cheng started his football career with the Northern Tigers in his younger years.

 Manly United FC

-He later moved on to Manly United FC in 2015 before signing with North Shore Mariners in 2016-17.
+He later moved on to Manly United FC in 2015 before signing with North Shore Mariners in 2016–17.

 Central Coast Mariners

 From there, he was selected in the NYL program and made the shift to Central Coast Mariners in the back end of 2017.

 Sutherland Sharks

 Following a year playing in the National Youth League, he caught the eye of scouts for Sutherland Sharks and played his 2019 season in Sutherland.
 This included a victory in the Grand Final of the PS4 U20's NPL 1 Competition.
 This caught the eye of recruiters in Malaysia, who were aware of his Malaysian heritage and invited him to the U23 Malaysia training camp to train with a squad.
 This process concluded in his selection for the 2019 Sea Games where he made his first appearance for the team and scored off the bench in the final group stage game.